The End-to-End Workflow for Independent Landlords and Property Managers With 1 to 100 Units

 How do I manage a rental property if I work full-time?

-What are the biggest legal risks for independent landlords?
+What are the biggest legal risks for landlords and property managers?

 How much should I budget for repairs and maintenance?